 The loan amounts are small and many states limit the size of a payday loan.
 The most common loan limit is $500 although the limits may range above or below this amount.
 Your payment will typically be due in one payment on your next payday or when you receive another income source such a pension or Social Security.
 This is a difficult option because you’ll be paying back the loan and the finance charge in a short period of time.
 Many borrowers end up paying more in fees than they actually received in credit.
-Both offline and online payday lenders have access to your bank account to ensure that they’re able to collect from your paycheck before other bills are due.
+Both an offline and online payday lenders will have access to your bank account to ensure that they’re able to collect from your paycheck before other bills are due.
 If the payment isn’t paid in full on the first payday, a new finance charge is added and the debt cycle continues.
 A debt cycle is when a person cannot pay back their debt and continuously borrows or extends out their debt to prolong paying it back.
 Be careful to not get yourself in a debt cycle.
 There are payday loan and cash advance options where you can make installment payments instead.

 You may have heard about a three-month payday loan option which is more like an installment loan.
 A three-month payday loan would provide a three-month loan term for you to make installment payments.
 If you’re searching for online loan lenders, you’ll find that lenders like Possible will market the loans as “installment loans.”
 There are many types of installment loans – in fact, mortgage (for real estate or homes) and car loans (for vehicles) can be counted as installment loans because you repay back a portion of your loan in fixed amounts spread out over time.
 However, most states have laws in place that won’t allow you to take out a three-month payday loan because there’s a limit on how long a payday loan can be active.
 Some lenders will roll over your loan payment to go around the term limitations.
 A loan rollover is when you pay the interest and fees on your loan’s due date.
 The lender allows you to hold onto your original principal and issues your loan new terms and due dates.
 Trying out an installment loan allows you to make smaller payments instead of a lump sum on your next payday.
 The benefit of an installment loan is the payments due are predictable and makes it easier for you to budget your loan payment each month.
 Possible is a payday loan alternative and will allow you to make your payments in smaller, more affordable installments.

 It’s not uncommon for the annual percentage rates (APR) to exceed 500% or even 1000%.
 The annual percentage rate is calculated by ((principal * 365) / term) * 100.
 The average APR for a payday loan or cash advance is 391%.
 State regulations will determine how much a brick and mortar or online payday lender can lend and how much interest they can charge.
 With Possible, we offer consumer-friendly borrowing fees between 150 and 200%.
-The fee will vary state by state so we recommend downloading the app to find out how much the specific borrowing fee will be.
+The fee will vary state by state so we recommend downloading our form of payday advance app to find out how much the specific borrowing fee will be.